williamhowardsnyder/Hashtag_Preferences_Replication/README.md

 # Hashtag_Preferences_Replication
 This repository documents our attempt to replicate the results in the paper "[#HowYouTagTweets: Learning User Hashtagging Preferences via Personalized Topic Attention](https://aclanthology.org/2021.emnlp-main.616/)" paper published in EMNLP 2021.
+In this paper, the authors propose a model (PTA) that uses a novel Personalized Topic Attention mechanism to predict future user-hashtag engagement.
 This repository and set of directions is meant to supplement the author's repository.
 To follow along, you can navigate [here](https://github.com/polyusmart/Personalized-Hashtag-Preferences), download their source code, and copy our files into their main directory.

 ## Training the Model
 When we followed the instructions in the repository linked above, we were met with several missing files and dependencies.
 To train the model you will first need to set up a conda environemnt the using the `requirements.txt` file we provide.
+This contains more than the mere `python 3.8` and `pytorch 1.7.1` that the authors say you need.
 For our experiments, we skipped the data preprocess steps described in the author's repository and went straight to the **Training and Testing** section.

 The authors list the following command for this section
 > For training and testing, turn to the main directory, run: